-By 2012 though, my work was so specialised that I was yearning for a specialised tool to match.
+By 2012 though, my work was so specialized that I was yearning for a specialized tool to match.
 I wanted something that was just focused on publishing, not creating a diverse toolset for every possible type of website on the internet.
 I wanted a simple way to manage authors and the editorial flow of content.
-I wanted better theming controls to give me more flexibility when creating complex magazine themes.
+I wanted better-theming controls to give me more flexibility when creating complex magazine themes.

 So, I sat down one day and wrote a post with some mockups about how I would re-imagine open source publishing software if I were to build it from scratch.
 I called it Ghost: Just a blogging platform.

 I expected my little blog post to get a few hundred views, as they usually did, and some thumbs up from friends on Twitter.

 I wasn’t prepared for the onslaught as the retweets rocketed and my servers groaned under the load of Hacker News #1 slot traffic.
 “Yes!” was the answer.
 “Yes!
 Build this!” was the chorus.
 The reaction was so far beyond anything I’d experienced before.
 A quarter of a million views within the first few days.